wandb/docs/docs/guides/launch/setup_launch_sagemaker.md

 ## (Optional) Additional permissions for Kaniko builder
-Add the following permissions to the IAM Role you specify in your [SageMaker queue configuration](#configure-a-queue-for-sagemaker) if you use Kaniko to build containers with Amazon SageMaker, a
+Add the following permissions to the IAM Role you specify in your [SageMaker queue configuration](#configure-a-queue-for-sagemaker) if you use Kaniko to build containers with Amazon SageMaker.

 The launch agent requires access to Amazon ECR.
 More specifically, the launch agent requires permission to push and pull container images and access to an Amazon S3 bucket.